Ruger PC Charger Review: A Versatile Pistol for Plinking and Survival

 Ruger PC Charger Specs and Features

 - Overall length: 16.50 inches

 - Receiver finish: Type III hard-coat anodized

 - MSRP: $849

 At its core, this gun shares the same basic features as the PC Carbine and other PC models.
-The 10/22-style aluminum receiver features an integral machined optics rail, and the Charger uses the same simple takedown system that the carbines use.
+The 10/22-style aluminum receiver features an integral machined optics rail, and the Ruger PC Charger uses the same simple takedown system that the carbines use.
 Once the adjustment knob on the rear of the barrel is properly adjusted (the first time the gun is assembled), the barrel can be removed simply by pushing the locking lever forward, rotating the barrel assembly clockwise, and pulling straight out of the receiver.
 It’s replaced even easier by simply lining up the lugs, pushing the barrel assembly into the receiver, and then rotating clockwise until the locking lever clicks into place.

-On the front end, the removable barrel assembly features a milled handguard with M-Lock slots, a hand stop, and a 6.5-inch threaded 9mm barrel, (the original PC carbine featured a 16-inch barrel).
+On the front end, the removable barrel assembly features a milled handguard with M-LOK slots, a hand stop, and a 6.5-inch threaded 9mm barrel, (the original PC carbine featured a 16-inch barrel).
 The Charger has no iron sights, unlike the original carbine, and is intended to be paired with an optic.

 Ruger PC Charger Versatility

 The PC Charger’s versatility is what makes it so intriguing.
 Sure, the idea of a takedown 9mm plinker and survival-type gun is cool, but you’re not really gaining much from a survival, defense, or hunting standpoint with the 9mm in a full-length 16-inch barrel.
 The popular pistol brace platforms create a more compact, but equally capable, gun.
 The Picatinny rail on the back of the chassis mates easily with a brace like the SB Tactical FS1913 for better accuracy.